chihab/dotenv-run/packages/angular/README.md

 - ✅ Official recommendation in [dotenv documentation](https://www.dotenv.org/docs/frameworks/angular/vercel) 🔥
 - ✅ Webpack and ESBuild support 🚀
-- ✅ Runtime environment variables (Experimental) 🎉
+- ✅ Runtime environment variables 🎉
 - ✅ Loading priorities of environment variables with Monorepo Support ([Nx](https://nx.dev), [Turbo](https://turbo.build/), etc.) ✨
 - ✅ Easy to use, no configuration required
 - ✅ Up to date with latest Angular versions
-- ✅ Supports all Angular CLI commands
+- ✅ Supports all Angular CLI commands (Karma is not supported on v19)
 - ✅ Supports `process.env` and `import.meta.env` usage in TypeScript
 - ✅ Filters sensitive variables using a Regular Expression
 - ✅ Used by popular repositories